miklevin/ohawf/README.md

 - YouTube Analytics
 - YouTube Data

 If you'd like me to add something to the default, reach out and let me know.
+And by the way, if you want to do anything other than GA and GSC, you'll have to edit the code to add them to scope.
+API's on.
+Scope's off.
+I've considered making scope an argument but thought that would complicate things too much for version 1.
+Good luck.

 ## Google Developers Console
-If however you want to take control of your own destiny, using this login trick to perhaps to stuff with Google Photos, Big Query, Maps, or the Google Cloud Platform, you're going to want to replace the credentials.json file with your own.
+If however you want to take control of your own destiny, using this login trick to work with Google Photos, Big Query, Maps, or the Google Cloud Platform, you're going to want to replace the credentials.json file with your own.
 If you pip installed ohawf, then this is burried in pip's site-package folder and will be overwritten again with my own on every pip --upgrade.
 So git clone it instead, then go to the [Google Developers Console](https://console.developers.google.com/) and get your credentials.json.

 If you switch from a ***pip install*** to ***git clone***, then uninstall the pip version: